Unbased rational homotopy theory: a Lie algebra approach: The category of curved Lie algebras

-It will be common practice within this paper to shorten the notation a curved Lie algebra, $(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g})$, to only its underlying graded Lie algebra, $\mathfrak{g}$, where there is no ambiguity in doing so.
+It will be common practice within this paper to shorten the notation of a curved Lie algebra, $(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g})$, to only its underlying graded Lie algebra, $\mathfrak{g}$, where there is no ambiguity in doing so.
 In the shortened case, the differential and curvature will be denoted by the obvious subscript.

-Recall that a curved Lie algebra is said to be pseudo-compact if it is an inverse limit of finite dimensional, nilpotent curved Lie algebras.
-Here it is important to note that there exists a natural topology on any given pseudo-compact curved Lie algebra (or more generally pseudo-compact vector space) which is induced by taking the inverse limit.
+\begin{definition} A curved Lie algebra is said to be pseudo-compact if it is an inverse limit of finite dimensional, nilpotent curved Lie algebras. \end{definition}

+Here it is important to note that there exists a natural topology on any given pseudo-compact curved Lie algebra (or more generally pseudo-compact vector space) generated by subspaces of finite codimension, which is induced by taking the inverse limit.
+Therefore, the bracket and differential of a pseudo-compact vector space will be continuous with respect to this topology.
+Moreover, when considering morphisms between pseudo-compact spaces they will always be assumed to continuous with respect to this topology.
+In particular, when taking the dual of such spaces it will be understood that it is the topological dual being taken as opposed to the linear discrete one.
 For more details on pseudo-compact algebras see \cite[Section 3]{gabriel}, \cite[Appendix]{keller_yang}, and \cite[Section 4]{vandenbergh}.
-Therefore, when considering morphisms between pseudo-compact spaces they will always be assumed to continuous with respect to this topology.
-Moreover, when taking the dual of such spaces it will be understood that it is the topological dual being taken as opposed to the linear discrete one.

-The notion of a curved morphism will now be defined: these will make up the morphisms of the category of pseudo-compact curved Lie algebras.
+\begin{remark} The definition of a pseudo-compact curved Lie algebra is similar to the definition of a pronilpotent Lie algebra, but more restrictive since every Lie algebra in the inverse system is assumed to be finite dimensional. \end{remark}

+\begin{proposition} Take a pseudo-compact curved Lie algebra, $(\mathfrak{g},d_\mathfrak{g},\omega_\mathfrak{g})$, where $\mathfrak{g}=\varprojlim_i \mathfrak{g}_i$, and a unital cdga, $A$, both homologically graded\footnote{Note this is against the usual convention of the paper, but such an issue is easily rectified (as explained in the notations and conventions).}.
+The completed tensor product